Plant-Based Diet for Seniors: 4 Nutrients to Focus on

 - Chia seeds

 Calcium is a vital nutrient responsible for robust bones and teeth.
 It also guarantees the proper functioning of nerves, cells, and muscles.
+This Invisalign dentist in Saratoga Springs also adds that calcium is crucial to your teeth’s health.
 However, the amount of calcium in our bodies decreases as we get old.
 Older adults have less appetite, hence a lower intake of dietary calcium.
 Additionally, the kidney’s proficiency to hold calcium declines resulting in a rise in calcium loss through urine.
 This is why older adults need to consume calcium-rich foods.
 Plant-based sources of calcium are:

 - Seeds like pumpkin seeds, poppy, and chia seeds